dmccreary/dmccreary/docs/recommendations.md

 * Dan was senior to Mitch but didn't manage Mitch directly

 Working in the same room as Dan was like riding in a Turbo Carrera with no brakes; you never knew where you were going to end up, but it was going to be an interesting trip.
 Dan is a visionary, the kind of guy every organization or team needs to put a goal, one worth shooting for, out in front of everyone else.
 A genuinely inspiring guy to work for.

-#### Par Jason Engle

-* Consultant - Standards Based Assessment
-* June 29, 2006
-* Par Jason was Dan’s client

-Dan's influence on our work on the Tri-State Longitudinal Data Systems project has been massive.
-To call him a visionary is only part of the story.
-He is, of course.
-His energy is infectious, his reasoning and business case is clear, and he can back it up with code.

 #### Max Roesler